lpbayliss/ppml-editor/SPECIFICATION.md

 ## 1. Introduction

 ### 1.1 Purpose
-The Prompt Specification Markup Language (PPSL) is an XML-based markup language designed to standardize the creation, storage, and processing of AI prompts.
-PPSL provides a structured, semantic approach to prompt engineering that enhances clarity, reusability, and maintainability.
+The Prompt Specification Markup Language (PSML) is an XML-based markup language designed to standardize the creation, storage, and processing of AI prompts.
+PSML provides a structured, semantic approach to prompt engineering that enhances clarity, reusability, and maintainability.

 ### 1.2 Scope
-This specification defines the syntax, semantics, and processing model for PPSL documents.
+This specification defines the syntax, semantics, and processing model for PSML documents.
 It is intended for:
 - Prompt engineers and AI developers
-- Tool developers creating PPSL processors
+- Tool developers creating PSML processors
 - Organizations standardizing their prompt engineering practices

 ### 1.3 Conformance
-A conforming PPSL document must be well-formed XML and validate against the PPSL schema defined in this specification.
+A conforming PSML document must be well-formed XML and validate against the PSML schema defined in this specification.
 Processors must handle all required elements.

 ### 1.4 Terminology
 - **MUST**: Absolute requirement